DanielK02/ZombieGameProjectUWP/README.md

 # ZombieGameProjectUWP

-My first C# Project at SELA.
+My first C# Project at SELA using UWP (Universal Windows Platform)

 Requirements were to program a "chase" game in UWP, I decided to make it a small shooting game.